jupyter-widgets/tutorial/README.md

 # The Jupyter Widget Ecosystem

-## Tutorial, SciPy 2021
+## Tutorial, SciPy 2022

 # https://github.com/jupyter-widgets/tutorial

 # Installation

+**NOTE**: These installation instructions install `ipywidgets` version 7.7.
+We anticipate that ipywidgets 8 will be released before the tutorial.
+If it, and all of the packages that we use that are dependent on `ipywidgets` have releases before the tutorial we will also provide ipywidgets 8 installation instructions.

+Either way, we will include some of the new features of ipywidgets 8 in the tutorial.

-### Installation instructions last updated 2021-06-07
+### Installation instructions last updated 2022-06-17

-The code in the tutorial has been written using Python 3; many of the dependencies may not be available for Python 2.7.

 We **strongly recommend** using the conda Python distribution.
 You can install either [miniconda](https://conda.io/miniconda.html) (much smaller, only essential packages) or the full [anaconda distribution](https://www.continuum.io/downloads) (very extensive, but very, very large).